aaronxamaya/AroundTheWorld/README.md

 Having wandered a myriad of boundless territories, I have appended a brief, comprehensive statement of my respective experiences within each peculiar nation.

 ### United States
-The epidomy of natural beauty; by far, the most diverse topography — one which encompasses barren deserts, snow-capped peaks, lushious woodlands, uniformly static prairies, and the circumambience of ocean grandeur.
+The epitomy of natural beauty; by far, the most diverse topography — one which encompasses barren deserts, snow-capped peaks, lushious woodlands, uniformly static prairies, and the circumambience of ocean grandeur.

 ### Mexico
-It is the cultural unification and the subsequent amalgamation of a seemingly primordial world which captivates the essence of the mature country; dotted with archaic pueblos and anachronistic ruins, it is moreso the episodes of history which embodies the core of a potently spirited land.
+It is the cultural unification and the subsequent amalgamation of a seemingly primordial world which captivates the essence of the mature land; dotted with archaic pueblos and anachronistic ruins, it is moreso the episodes of history which embodies the core of such a potently spirited country.

 ### Canada
-Although abnormally barren, such an expansive province is domain to the most imposing summits and the most brilliantly radiant bodies of water which I have ever had the pleasure of observing.
+Although abnormally barren, such an expansive province is domain to the most imposing summits and most brilliantly radiant bodies of water which I have ever had the pleasure of observing.

 ### Guatemala
-The nanoscopic sector is host to a plethora of sensational scenery overlooking vast blankets of foliage and vegetation; such an area may be cardinally recognized for its amicable people and untamed wilderness.
+The nanoscopic sector is host to a plethora of sensational panoramas overlooking vast blankets of foliage and vegetation; such an area may be cardinally recognized for its amicable people and untamed wilderness.

 # Photography Portfolio